Nathan-Wunschl/pitfloor/README.md

 3. Album names would contain artist name (i.e Condemned - Desecrate the Vile)
 4. Years would be incorrect due to record label release (i.e. 2001 vs 2015)

+### Viewing Examples
+For viewing the example database of my personal library, download the [example.db file](https://github.com/Nathan-Wunschl/pitfloor/blob/main/example.db) and upload it to [SQLite Viewer](https://inloop.github.io/sqlite-viewer/).
+There are two tables that are necessary, which is the **albums** table and the **tracks** table.

+#### Note
+For some tracks, I did have to manually change multiple values outside of the database and the program.
+There were only two, and they were both New Standard Elite Split-EP releases.
+This wasn't super difficult thanks to [MusicBrainz Picard](https://picard.musicbrainz.org/), but it was still something I thought I'd mention.

+#### Albums Table
+Each unique album will have its own entry in this table.
+It will have an assigned ID, as well as the name of the artist, album, and the date it was released (if it was not found on [metallum](https://www.metal-archives.com/), it will use the original value).

+#### Tracks table
+Every file that is parsed through the program will be added to this table, and assigned the same ID corrosponding to the album they are on.
+I did this to make it possible to edit the database entries manually later, allowing you to rerunning the script to reapply any changed values.

 ### Installation
 Download the [latest release](github.com/Nathan-Wunschl/pitfloor/releases/latest) (both the Values.json and the main file) and save them to the same directory wherever you would like